oroinc/documentation/user/back-office/getting-started/information-management/manage-records/index.rst

 .. note:: Sharing records is available in the Enterprise edition applications.

 Sharing records is convenient when you need assistance from other system users who might have no access to the related record.
-For example, if there is a task related to an opportunity that should be performed by a person from a marketing team but the marketing associates have no access to the opportunity records, the sales manager can share the record with a specific user (or group of users).
+For example, suppose there is a task related to an opportunity that a person from a marketing team should perform.
+Still, the marketing associates have no access to the opportunity records.
+In that case, the sales manager can share the record with a specific user (or group of users).

-To share a record, click **Share** on the top right of record page, and enter the name of the user to share the record with in the corresponding **Share with** field.
+To share a record, click **Share** on the top right of the record page and enter the user's name to share the record with in the corresponding **Share with** field.
 You can also click the list icon to select such user(s).

 .. toctree::
    :hidden: